MicrosoftDocs/visualstudio-docs/docs/data-tools/this-related-method-is-the-backing-method-for-the-following-default-insert-update-or-delete-methods.md

 - To delete the selected method, causing the entity class to use runtime updates, click **Yes**.

-   The selected method is deleted and any classes that used this method for overriding update behavior are reverted to using the default LINQ to SQL run-time behavior.
+   The selected method is deleted and any classes that used this method for overriding update behavior are reverted to using the default language integrated query (LINQ) to SQL run-time behavior.

 - To close the message box, leaving the selected method unchanged, click **No**.